enisz/igdb/src/assets/templates/05-examples.md

 ## Expander

-Some fields are actually ids pointing to another endpoint.
+Some fields are actually ids pointing to other endpoints.
 The expander feature is a convenient way to go into these other endpoints and access more information from them in the same query, instead of having to do multiple queries.

 **Code**